 Since the agreement between buyer and seller has legal implications, there needs to be complete clarity in the information shared between them.
-Such information need to be shared in a very formal and documented manner.
-Such documents are referred as procurement documents.
-Hence procurement documents become the most important artefact in the procurement process.
+Such information needs to be shared in a very formal and documented manner.
+Such documents are referred to as procurement documents.
+Hence procurement documents become the most important artifact in the procurement process.

 Below are some of the procurement documents.

-- Request for Proposal (RFP) – RFP is a formal document which is used by the buyer to clearly specify their purchasing needs and the supporting requirements which will enable prospective sellers to understand the needs of the buyer.
+- Request for Proposal (RFP) – RFP is a formal document that is used by the buyer to clearly specify their purchasing needs and the supporting requirements which will enable prospective sellers to understand the needs of the buyer.
 For example, if the buyer wishes to get an ERP system implemented in their organization, they will look for capable technical partners who can fully implement the ERP for them.
-In such case, the buyer will prepare a document which will detail out their requirements of the ERP system.
-This document is referred as an RFP.
-Based on the RFP, the prospective technical implementation agencies will provide a detailed proposal explaining their solution, implementation timeline, pricing etc.
+In such a case, the buyer will prepare a document that will detail out their requirements for the ERP system.
+This document is referred to as an RFP.
+Based on the RFP, the prospective technical implementation agencies will provide a detailed proposal explaining their solution, implementation timeline, pricing, etc.

-- Request for Quotation (RFQ) - RFP is a formal document which is used to specify clearly the requirements of certain purchases and requesting for a price quotation.
+- Request for Quotation (RFQ) - RFP is a formal document that is used to specify clearly the requirements of certain purchases and requesting for a price quotation.
 RFQ is used for standard purchases such as hardware, off-the-shelve software product, laptops or any other equipment.
-RFQ is relatively very small document vis-à-vis a RFP, only providing the specification of the items to be purchased and requesting for a quotation.
-The seller will submit a price quotation and other terms in response to a RFQ.
+RFQ is a relatively very small document vis-à-vis an RFP, only providing the specification of the items to be purchased and requesting a quotation.
+The seller will submit a price quotation and other terms in response to an RFQ.

-- Invitation for Bid (IFB) – Invitation for bid a formal document which is used for inviting potential bidders to come and participate in the bidding process.
+- Invitation for Bid (IFB) – Invitation for bid is a formal document that is used for inviting potential bidders to come and participate in the bidding process.

 - Request for Bid (RFB) – RFB is used to solicit financial bids for specified purchases from a selected pool of suppliers.

-- Purchase Order (PO) - A purchase order can be raised favouring a supplier for regular purchases.
-Generally an organization will have a list of selected and preferred suppliers with a master agreement.
+- Purchase Order (PO) - A purchase order can be raised favoring a supplier for regular purchases.
+Generally, an organization will have a list of selected and preferred suppliers with a master agreement.
 For example, an organization has 2 selected suppliers for laptops and other electronic hardware with negotiated rates for the year.
 In such cases, there is no need for fresh bidding.
-The buyer can simply raise a purchase order favouring the supplier for the quantity of items to be purchased.
-PO is referred as a unilateral contract which is raised by buyer.
+The buyer can simply raise a purchase order favoring the supplier for the quantity of items to be purchased.
+PO is referred as a unilateral contract that is raised by buyer.
 It becomes binding to the seller once the seller accepts it.

-- Contract or Agreement – Contract or agreement is a mutual agreement between the buyer and the seller.
-A legal binding contract will have an offer, an acceptance and sufficient consideration for the both the buyer and seller.
+- Contract or Agreement – A contract or agreement is a mutual agreement between the buyer and the seller.
+A legal binding contract will have an offer, an acceptance and sufficient consideration for both the buyer and seller.
 The contract once finalized will include the detailed statement of work (SOW) and other terms and conditions.

-- Seller Proposal – Seller proposal is a detailed offer from the seller in response to the buyer’s request for proposal or buyer’s request for quotation.
+- Seller Proposal – A seller proposal is a detailed offer from the seller in response to the buyer’s request for a proposal or buyer’s request for a quotation.
 The proposal will include various sections such as understanding of the buyer’s needs, proposed technical solutions, proposed implementation plan, pricing, warranty etc.

 Procurement is a formal process with legal implications.
-Hence the information shared between the buyer and seller need to be articulated with clarity and shared in a formal manner in documented format.
-RFP, RFI, RFQ, IFB and RFB are some of the documents which are prepared by the buyer.
+Hence the information shared between the buyer and seller needs to be articulated with clarity and shared in a formal manner in a documented format.
+RFP, RFI, RFQ, IFB, and RFB are some of the documents which are prepared by the buyer.
+Take a PMP prep course and know more about Procurement Documents.
 While a Seller Proposal and Quotation are prepared by the sellers.
 Agreements are developed jointly by the buyer and seller.
 Good quality efforts need to be spent in preparing these documents to ensure clarity at both ends.